Dish Eying T-Mobile Tie-Up

 Dec 12, 2011, 9:45 PM by Eric M. Zeman

 Dish Networks' CEO Joseph Clayton said that Dish would consider forming a business partnership with T-Mobile USA if AT&T's attempt to acquire the network operator falls through.
 Clayton said that Dish would look to merge its own spectrum assets with those of T-Mobile USA in order to make an entity capable of competing with AT&T and Verizon Wireless.
-"We're not interested in making money on selling our spectrum,” said Clayton in the interview with Bloomberg.
+"We're not interested in making money on selling our spectrum,” said Clayton in the interview with Bloomberg.
 "We want to use it to create a national wireless network, video, voice and data.
 We've got expertise in satellite-TV, and we will in satellite broadband.
 The voice part, we'll need some help with."
 Clayton also said that Dish would consider buying any divested assets if AT&T is eventually allowed to purchase T-Mobile.
 Last, Dish would also consider partnering with Sprint and Clearwire if things don't work out with T-Mobile.

 Related

-more AT&T news
+more news about:

-AT&T phones
+AT&T

 Comments